-- 1) Eligibility for guaranteed loans may be reinstated in accordance with federal regulations and the following provisions: - A) Eligibility for ISAC-guaranteed loans will be reinstated when: - i) the debt has been paid in full; - ii) the borrower has made a "satisfactory repayment arrangement," in accordance with 34 CFR 682.200; - iii) the borrower's prior defaulted loan has been rehabilitated, in accordance with 34 CFR 682.405; or - iv) the borrower has made payments on a defaulted loan to consolidate that loan in accordance with 34 CFR 682.201. - B) Borrowers are eligible to use subsection (a)(1)(A)(ii) only one time. - C) Eligibility for ISAC-administered gift assistance will be reinstated for current and future terms when the applicant has maintained a satisfactory repayment record for at least six consecutive months or has met the requirements of subsection (a)(1)(A).
+- i) the debt has been paid in full; - ii) the borrower has made a "satisfactory repayment arrangement," in accordance with 34 CFR 682.200; - iii) the borrower's prior defaulted loan has been rehabilitated, in accordance with 34 CFR 682.405; or - iv) the borrower has made payments on a defaulted loan to consolidate that loan in accordance with 34 CFR 682.201. - B) Borrowers are eligible to use subsections (a)(1)(A)(ii) and (iii) only one time. - C) Eligibility for ISAC-administered gift assistance will be reinstated for current and future terms when the applicant has maintained a satisfactory repayment record for at least 6 consecutive months or has met the requirements of subsection (a)(1)(A).
 Factors to be considered by ISAC in evaluating the repayment record include: the amount of the debt, the amount of the payments received by ISAC, the employment status of the applicant, and the frequency of the applicant's contact with ISAC. - A qualified applicant for Illinois Veteran Grant (IVG) assistance (23 Ill.
 Adm.
 Code 2733) shall be permitted one term of assistance during which a satisfactory repayment record, as defined by subsection (a)(1)(C), must be established.
 If such a repayment record is not established, additional assistance shall be denied until a satisfactory repayment record is established. - b) No applicant shall receive ISAC-administered assistance if the applicant owes a refund for any ISAC-administered gift assistance, a Federal Pell Grant, or a Federal Supplemental Educational Opportunity Grant (FSEOG) (20 USC 1070(b)). - c) An applicant shall, upon request, provide documentation to establish and verify eligibility.
 (See Section 2700.50.)
-Failure to supply adequate documentation will result in the denial of student assistance benefits.
+Failure to supply adequate documentation will result in the denial of student assistance benefits. - d) An applicant who has received financial assistance based on fraudulent data shall be denied ISAC-administered assistance until full restitution has been made to ISAC for any fraudulently-obtained funds, and may also be subject to prosecution by the Illinois Attorney General, United States Department of Justice and/or an Illinois State's Attorney.